 Let’s say you were pulled over for DUI.
 You had had a drink or maybe two—but nowhere near enough alcohol to make you feel intoxicated.

 But the breathalyzer results show that you had a blood alcohol concentration (BAC) over the legal limit, even though that seems impossible to you.
 So you are charged with Vehicle Code 23152(b) VC driving with a BAC of 0.08% or above.

 The problem here might be a medical condition like GERD, acid reflux or a hiatal hernia.
 These conditions cause stomach acid to flow back into the esophagus (the “food pipe” that connects the stomach with the throat).1

-If there is any alcohol in your stomach, this can create the phenomenon called “mouth alcohol.”
+If there is any alcohol in your stomach, this can create a phenomenon called “mouth alcohol.”
 This in turn can lead a DUI breath test to measure a higher BAC than you actually had.

 Hundreds of GERD, acid reflux and heartburn sufferers are wrongly arrested for DUI each year.
 If you think you might be one of them, you don’t have to suffer alone.
 Understanding how GERD/acid reflux/heartburn can affect breathalyzer results can be the key to a successful DUI defense strategy.

 To help you understand how GERD, reflux, heartburn and hiatal hernia can “trick” California DUI breath testing devices, our DUI defense attorneys will answer the following frequently asked questions:

 Is it possible for a DUI breath test result to be wrong?

 DUI defense attorneys who understand the science behind DUI breath testing know that it is entirely possible for a breathalyzer result to be wrong—especially when medical conditions like GERD/acid reflux are involved.